danieljmassey/MyStore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

+This project was created for the Udacity course: Angular Fundementals, as a module in the Full-Stack Javascript Developer nanodegree.

+MyStore is a simple, single page e-commerce application meant to showcase the performance and modularity of the Angular Framework.

 ## Usage

 After successfully cloning the repository, navigate into the MyStore folder and run `npm install` to initialize dependencies.